jlindsayDev/jlindsayDev/README.md

 ## Ideal Work Environment

-I find myself most comfortable working with a small but motivated team to build a platform for other engineers.
+I find myself most comfortable working with a small but motivated team, building a service for other engineers.
+In my opinion, [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) a product seems the most suitable means of developing software.

-I take pride in my work and want to build something we can all be proud of!
+I take pride in my work and want to build something we can all be proud of. **Each contribution is carefully reviewed and tested.** I prefer the assurance of code safety and reliability over scrappy shipping (unless the need is absolutely dire).
+Systems built with such attention to detail are easier to grok, maintain, and share workload.

-I prefer to work remotely with an option to come into an office or coworking space occasionally.
+While I am currently based in San Francisco, I prefer to work remotely with an option to come into an office or coworking space occasionally.
+In the

+## Personal

+- Softball, swimming, poolplaying
+- Slavic language and linguistics enthusiast
+- Swiftie!
+(Taylor Swift in Warsaw, Poland on 3 Aug 2024 💃🔜🇵🇱)